How To Protect Yourself As An Empath

 As an empath, you identify with people’s problems with ease.
 You are very compassionate to their pain and struggles, and wishing you could help them fix everything.

 Empaths are natural problem solvers.
 You are not only merging with the other person’s pain, you also look for an effective solution.
 It’s hard for you to stand still so you strive to take proactive and preventative steps.
+But you may also lose yourself in this process.
+Or help the toxic people you should protect yourself from as an empath.

 You feel compelled to get things done.
 You often write to-do lists, and you enjoy checking things off them.